by

 Question 3

-Choose the correct preposition: ___ then.
+Choose the correct preposition: We traveled ___ train.

 Choose an answer